praveenkumarappari/Seamntic_Search/README.md

 'docker run -d -p 9200:9200 -e "discovery.type=single-node" elasticsearch:7.9.2'

 Further steps are covered in finalsemanticprediction.ipynb file.
 Extraction worked using Apache Tika by importing parcer.

+___> Clone the repository for setting the directory used.
+For testing included the sample data.